-How does aging affect vulnerability?
-The short answer is, it doesn’t—or at least it doesn’t have to.
+How aging affects vulnerability?
+Does it?
+The short answer is no, it doesn’t—or at least it doesn’t have to.
 One significant thing, that we’ve learned through the principles of the 100 Year Lifestyle, in our chiropractic practice, and in the chiropractic practices that we work with around the country and the world, is that we need to stop blaming age.

 We have shared the story of Max, the 100-year-old man who inspired The 100 Year Lifestyle.
 His entire story is on our website.
 Max came to us as a 98-year-old in a decrepit body due to a lifestyle of neglect and poor choices.
 However, he responded to and improved with chiropractic care.
 Max showed us the potential of the human body and its innate ability to heal.
 He taught us that you’re never too old to heal, and that age does not determine vulnerability.
 However, his wasn’t an easy road due to the lifestyle choices that he made during the majority of his lifetime.